-The Queensland Government is committed to ensuring quality, safe workplaces for people engaged on major state government projects, through the highest possible standards of workplace health and safety, engaging appropriate numbers of trainees and apprentices, and best practice industrial relations.
+The Queensland Government is committed to ensuring quality, safe workplaces for people engaged on major state government projects, through the highest possible standards of workplace health and safety and engaging appropriate numbers of trainees and apprentices.

 Ensuring quality, safe workplaces supports delivery of projects on time and on budget.